obrunet/my-own-dataquest.io-codes/README.md

 	* Group Summary Statistics
 	* Subqueries
 	* Querying SQLite from Python
-	* Guided Project: Analyzing CIA Factbook Data Using SQLite and Python
+	* Project: Analyzing CIA Factbook Data Using SQLite and Python

 * SQL Intermediate: Table Relations and Joins
 	* Joining Data in SQL
 	* Intermediate Joins in SQL
 	* Building and Organizing Complex Queries
-	* Guided Project: Answering Business Questions using SQL
+	* Project: Answering Business Questions using SQL
 	* Table Relations and Normalization
-	* Guided Project: Designing and Creating a Database
+	* Project: Designing and Creating a Database

 * SQL and Databases: Advanced
 	* Using PostgreSQL